medusajs/medusa/docs/content/advanced/backend/subscribers/events-list.md

 </td>
 <td>

-The entire cart as an object.
+An object with at least the ID of the cart, however, in most cases the entire cart model is available.
 You can refer to the [Cart entity](https://github.com/medusajs/medusa/blob/master/packages/medusa/src/models/cart.ts) for an idea of what fields to expect.

 </td>
 </tr>